ABC Canberra (TV station): History

 A local ACT edition of ABC News was re-introduced in 2001, presented by Virginia Haussegger.
 This was the same year that Southern Cross Broadcasting axed Ten Capital News, leaving the ABC and WIN Television as being the only stations to have a locally presented news bulletin from studios in Canberra.

 When WIN Television closed their Canberra studio in 2013 and relocated the production of their local WIN News bulletin to Wollongong, New South Wales, the ABC was left as the only remaining station to have a locally presented news bulletin produced in Canberra for ACT viewers.

 Canberra was the first city in Australia in which analogue television was switched off, in 2012, meaning that only digital television services are transmitted.

-In November 2014, it was announced the long-running weekly local current affairs program 7.30 ACT (previously known as Stateline) would be axed due to the Abbott Government's funding cuts to the ABC.
+In November 2014, it was announced the long-running weekly local current affairs program 7.30 ACT (previously known as Stateline) would be axed due to the Abbott government's funding cuts to the ABC.
 The final edition went to air on 5 December 2014.

 After 15 year of reading ABC News Canberra, Virginia Haussegger resigned and read her final bulletin in October 2016.
 Haussegger was succeeded by Dan Bourchier who started presenting ABC News Canberra in January 2017.

 In 2019, the ABC in Canberra introduced an Acknowledgement of Country during ABC News Canberra.
 Ngunnawal elders were present in the television studio to witness the first edition of ABC News Canberra to include the Acknowledgement of Country go to air which saw Dan Bourchier sign off by saying: "And that's the latest from the Canberra newsroom, proudly broadcasting from the land of the Ngunnawal people.
 As part of our ongoing commitment to Indigenous recognition, the ABC is partnering with the United Ngunnawal Elders Council and pays respect to them — the first people of this land.
 I'm Dan Bourchier, Yarra, Goodnight".
 Bourchier had opened the bulletin by saying "Yuma", the traditional greeting with graphics behind him including the words "Ngunnawal Country".

+A new standing set was installed in July 2022, to allow ABC News presenters to either stand at the news desk or in front of the large plasma screen with relevant graphics displayed behind them.

-In 2022, fill-in ABC News Breakfast presenter James Glenday was announced as the new host of ABC News Canberra.
+At the end of 2022, former ABC foreign correspondent James Glenday was announced as the new host of ABC News Canberra.

+It was announced in May 2023 that ABC TV's Sunday morning public affairs program Insiders hosted by David Speers would be relocating to the Canberra studio after more than two decades of being broadcast live from the Melbourne studio.
+The first edition of Insiders to be broadcast live from Canberra went to air on 9 July 2023.